ibm-cloud-docs/sap/sap-fast-path-site-map-intel-bm-vpc.md

 ## How To
 {: #fast-path-intel-bm-vpc-how-to}

-Provisioning IBM Bare Metal Servers for SAP NetWeaver:
+Provisioning IBM Cloud Virtual Servers for SAP HANA and SAP NetWeaver:
 - [Planning your deployment](/docs/sap?topic=sap-bm-vpc-planning-items)
 - [Deploying your infrastructure](/docs/sap?topic=sap-bm-vpc-set-up-infrastructure)